-- Demonstrate understanding that scientific investigations usually involve similar steps, such as: - o collecting evidence - reasoning - devising hypotheses - o formulating explanations - o observing the effects of one variable on another, keeping all other variables constant - Demonstrate understanding that scientists often collaborate to design research.
-To prevent bias, scientists conduct independent studies to answer the same questions. - Explain the important factors for maintaining an investigator's credibility, such as: - o accurate record keeping - o data sharing - o replication of results - Demonstrate understanding that scientists use technology and mathematics to enhance the process of scientific inquiry - Demonstrate understanding that scientists must adhere to the ethics of science when conducting research, and special care must be taken when human and animal subjects are used in scientific research - Classify organisms based on physical characteristics using a dichotomous key of the six-kingdom system
+- Demonstrate understanding that scientific investigations usually involve similar steps, such as: - collecting evidence - reasoning - devising hypotheses - \circ formulating explanations - \circ observing the effects of one variable on another, keeping all other variables constant - Demonstrate understanding that scientists often collaborate to design research.
+To prevent bias, scientists conduct independent studies to answer the same questions. - Explain the important factors for maintaining an investigator's credibility, such as: - \circ accurate record keeping - data sharing - replication of results - Demonstrate understanding that scientists use technology and mathematics to enhance the process of scientific inquiry - Demonstrate understanding that scientists must adhere to the ethics of science when conducting research, and special care must be taken when human and animal subjects are used in scientific research - Classify organisms based on physical characteristics using a dichotomous key of the six-kingdom system

-Domain: Structure of Matter
+Science Grade: 8 Domain: Structure of Matter